 Programming is limited to storing and replaying sequences of key presses.
 A sequence may be paused during execution to allow entry of figures.
 The manual supplement does mention a trick to create a loop and a way to end it.
 When the machine is turned off the contents of program memory and registers are lost.

-Programming is hindered by a keyboard with unreliable contacts, easily producing double digits.
+Programming is hindered by a keyboard with somewhat unreliable contacts, easily producing double digits.
 I found reviews dated Nov 1973 and May 1974 mentioning this very problem.
 When it happens there is no way to recover from it; you’ll have to restart entering your program.
+In my calculator I had to clean the contacts after which it seems to work well.

 The 344 was delivered with rechargeable D-size NiCAD cells.
 It can also be operated from alkaline batteries or directly from the AC adapter.